DashLanguage/compiler/README.md

-# compiler
+# Dash Bootstrap Compiler
-The Dash Language Compiler (Bootstrap - built in rust)
+Bootstrap compiler for the Dash Programming Language